LukeShortCloud/lifepages/src/games/tabletop.rst

 2. "Great GM: Making Maps on the Fly - Game Master Tips for your Tabletop RPG."
 How to be a Great Game Master.
 September 14, 2016.
 Accessed April 26, 2020. https://www.youtube.com/watch?v=mywK2kFP7lc
 3. "6 Methods For Making Dungeons More Intersting."
 Roleplaying Tips.
 2020.
 Accessed April 26, 2020. https://www.roleplayingtips.com/rptn/rpt156-6-methods-making-dungeons-interesting/
 4. "Standard RPG Classes and Characters."
 Gameaboo Your adventure starts here.
 September 4, 2017.
 Accessed January 17, 2021. https://www.gameaboo.com/standard-rpg-classes-characters/
+5. "The 7 NPCs You Will Only Ever Need - GM Tips."
+YouTube How to be a Great GM.
+October 2, 2020.
+Accessed January 18, 2020. https://www.youtube.com/watch?v=PDwOlY4ot8s